October 2, 2024 · 17 mins read

 3. Flexibility in Financial Issues: This middle-ground method allows individuals some financial flexibility, such as immediate access to funds during emergencies or to make sudden purchases which they would otherwise not have any access to.

 4. Interest on Fixed Deposit: irrespective of the cardholder's credit utilization, the account holder will continue to collect the interest rate on the fixed deposit as well.
 So, apart from being a mode of payment and instant fund access, it also serves as a form of investment.
-Ensures Safety and reliability for lenders- Not just for borrowers, but this method helps lenders eliminate many risky borrower and provides them with a safety net to avoid losses.
+Ensures Safety and reliability for bank FD credit card lenders- Not just for borrowers, but this method helps lenders eliminate many risky borrower and provides them with a safety net to avoid losses.

 Read More:: What Happens If You Default on Your Credit Card